 6. Manakamana Temple

-The Manakamana temple stands on the top of a hill about 140 kilometers west of Kathmandu.
+The Manakamana temple stands on the top of a hill about 140 kilometres west of Kathmandu.
 It is the most famous sacred place that worships the goddess Bhagwati.
-There is a belief in the Hindu religion that goddess Bhagwati fulfills the wishes of all worshippers.
+There is a belief in the Hindu religion that the goddess Bhagwati fulfils the wishes of all worshipers.

-In 1998, the cable car facility came into existence, which makes the journey to Manakamana more accessible and comfortable.
+In 1998, the cable car facility came into existence, which made the journey to Manakamana more accessible and comfortable.
 We can find a crowd of people in the cable car queue as soon as we enter the gates.
-On the way to the temple, you can see the panoramic view of the Trishuli River and the forest-covered hills, which is simply breath-taking.
+On the way to the temple, you can see the panoramic view of the Trishuli River and the forest-covered hills, which are simply breathtaking.

 - Kurintar, Gorkha, Nepal.